-Almost all of our Personal Leadership Development Plans for sensitive women leaders include some sort of self-esteem raising practices.
+Almost all of our Personal Leadership Development Plans for sensitive women leaders include some self-esteem raising practices.

-See if there is anything on this list that YOU might want to add to your own personal leadership development plan to improve your own self-esteem.
+See if there is anything on this list that YOU might want to add to your personal leadership development plan to improve your self-esteem.

 Here are 25 Steps on how to improve your self-esteem over time: